SiliconLabs/peripheral_examples/series1/pcnt/pcnt_single_oversampling_overflow/readme.txt

-PCNT_SINGLE_OVERSAMPLING
+pcnt_single_oversampling_overflow

 This project demonstrates the single input oversampling mode using the LFA clock with interrupts.
 The program generates an interrupt whenever the pulse counter detects the number of pulses that went above a certain threshold.
 The threshold is defined by the user.
 In this example, Push Button PB0 is used as the pulse counter input source.

 How To Test:
 1. Build the project and download to the Starter Kit